 International House of Ann Arbor

 Located near U-M's Central Campus is the International House of Ann Arbor (IHAA), a unique living experience for international students and scholars.
-The mission of the IHAA is to be a reconciling international, interfaith, living/learning community across the lines of religion, ethnicity, and culture.
+The mission of the IHAA is to be an intercultural living/learning community that builds connections across the lines of ethnicity and culture and fosters global citizenship.
 IHAA often has summer housing available.
 For information, please visit the IHAA website.